brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 4 bht.md

 # Ephesians 3:4 Commentary Help Text

 ## BHT:
-By reading and seriously considering the words written in this Epistle, you may come to understand the depth of knowledge that I possess in the mystery of Christ.
-This letter was intended to be read by many, as it contains important insights into the plan of salvation and the inclusion of Gentiles in God's redemptive work.
-The revelation of this mystery, which was once hidden but now made known through Christ, is of utmost significance.
-Take the time to delve into the words written here and grasp the profound understanding that has been graciously revealed.
+When we read the teachings of the Bible, we gain a deeper understanding of the mysteries of Christ.
+By paying careful attention to what is written, we can grasp the knowledge that was revealed to the apostles.
+This knowledge is not to be taken lightly; it is of great importance for our spiritual growth.
+May we approach the Scriptures with reverence and openness, seeking to uncover the profound wisdom and revelation contained within.

 ## Choicest Commentary Quotes:
 ### Henry Alford: